carlosrenatohr/gox-analytics/README.md

 ### Authentication Endpoints

 Protection for the key endpoints by implementing a Bearer auth layer.
 It's required to generate a token to use it on the application first while sendint your requests.
-For testing purposes, this is possible by the next simple rendpoint
+For testing purposes, this is possible by the next simple endpoint.

 #### Get Access Token
 ```http